-Underdeveloped oral language skills and vocabulary gaps
+Underdeveloped oral language skills and vocabulary gaps.

 Staff have received training on the priority and use of tier two and three vocabulary.
-This can be seen across our curriculum for example in our knowledge organisers that are used throughout the school for history, geography and science.
-These have helped teachers prioritise the subject specific language referenced during the lesson.
-We have a whole school approach to the teaching of vocabulary to ensure consistency and that vocabulary gaps continue to close.
-We also provide a range of teaching strategies to practise the identified vocabulary such as choral and echo reading.
+This can be seen in the knowledge organisers that are used throughout the school for history, geography and science.
+These have helped the teachers to prioritise subject specific language used in lessons.
+In whole class reading lessons, vocabulary is established, taught and referenced during the lesson.
+The teachers used a range of strategies to practise the identified vocabulary such as choral and echo reading.